Ski and snowboard tour inland Antarctica with Mark

 Carve first tracks on pristine slopes with unparalleled views in all directions.
 Explore some of Antarctica’s most spectacular and remote ski and snowboard terrain deep within the Heritage Range of the Ellsworth Mountains in Central Antarctica, hundreds of kilometres from the coast line.
 Fly down to Antarctica in the Russian Illusion Jet and lane on the famous blue ice runway then spend almost two weeks ski touring inland Antarctica.
 The touring is in scenic canyons, on silky smooth mountain faces and wide-open valleys.
 Boot-top cold powder, isolation and maybe even a first descent are all on offer….

-2018 Departure is December 18 from Punta Arenas, Chile.
+2020 Departure is in December from Punta Arenas, Chile.

 Day 1.
 Meet in Punta Arenas, gear checks and welcome brief.

 Day 3.
 Ski tour/glacier rescue day.

 Day 5 to 7.
 Ski tour up Connell Canyon to head of Horseshoe Valley, down Henderson glacier.

 Day 8 to 10.
 Skidoo over to camp on Driscoll Glacier.
 Comfortable base camp tent for eating and cooking.
 Personal sleeping tents.
 Ski tour in region.

 Day 11.
 Skidoo or ski tour back to Union Camp.